 How to Expand your Reach and Generate Your Own Leads

 For most businesses, having a website is a given.
-If you’ve not yet set one up, it can prove a good way to raise your business’ profile and attract more clients.
+If you haven’t set one up yet, consider starting now.
+It can prove an excellent way to raise your business’ profile and attract more clients.
 You’ll need to purchase your domain and invest in some good hosting.

-Alternatively, you could give your existing site a good overhaul, perhaps working on some SEO in order to try to attract more customers via Google search.
+Alternatively, you could give your existing site a good overhaul, perhaps working on some search engine optimisation to attract more customers via Google search.

 Don’t forget the basics: Your website should perfectly illustrate your skills by featuring past work and demonstrating professional presentation.
-Prominent contact details should make it super-easy for people to get in touch with you.
-If you can nail your website, and your SEO, you have a passive source of lead generation.
+Prominent contact details should make it super easy for people to get in touch with you.
+You’ll then have a passive lead generation source to bring in new clients if you can nail your website and SEO.

-A blog is a solid way to establish credibility within a niche.
-A well-run blog should include advice and news from your industry, and compelling content people wouldn’t easily find elsewhere.
+A blog is a reliable way to establish credibility within a niche.
+A well-run blog should include advice and news from your industry and compelling content people wouldn’t easily find elsewhere.

 With each blog post, you can link to or mention the services you offer, turning the blog into an effective “shop front” for your business.
-For some valuable advice on profiting from a blog, check out this detailed guide.
+Check out this detailed guide for valuable advice on profiting from a blog.

 That said, there’s still a place for advertising.
 As well as all the traditional offline methods, every major social media site and search engine has its own ad service.
 Running ad campaigns is particularly popular on Facebook.
-Campaigns like this require a marketing budget, and there’s quite a science to ensuring they pay for themselves – so proceed with caution.
+Campaigns like this require a marketing budget.
+There’s quite a science to ensuring they pay for themselves – so proceed with caution.

-Doing some guest writing is a good way to get some exposure.
-You can reach out to sites you admire in your niche, or use platforms like LinkedIn and Medium.
+Doing some guest writing is a positive way to get some exposure.
+You can reach out to sites you admire in your niche or use platforms like LinkedIn and Medium.

 You may be able to promote your services in your author bio, and if you have a blog of your own, you have the added benefit of being able to link back to that.

-Another way to establish yourself as an expert in a niche is to offer a course.
-This can be done through your own website if you have enough traffic, or you can offer the course through sites like Udemy and Skillshare.
+Another way to establish yourself as an expert in a niche is to offer an online course.
+You can do this through your website if you have enough traffic.
+Or offer the course through sites like Udemy.

 It’s not at all unusual for people to use these courses to put across a subtle sales message for products and services of their own.

-It’s easy to get taken up with all the modern options when looking at how to get clients, but there are more traditional methods that still work.
+It’s easy to get taken up with all the modern options when looking at how to get clients, but more traditional methods still work.

-For example, far fewer companies put flyers through peoples’ doors, or send out “snail mail” anymore.
+For example, fewer companies put flyers through peoples’ doors or send out “snail mail” anymore.
 As such, recipients are now much more likely to notice and remember such communications.
 Similarly, people do still look at the cards put up in newsagents and supermarkets.

-“Old school” techniques like these aren’t right for every business, but they’re worth giving some thought.
+“Old school” techniques like these aren’t suitable for every business, but they’re worth giving some thought to.
 They often cost very little too.

-The most dreaded of marketing tactics is often cold calling.
-This is literally calling businesses that could use your services and pitching how you could help them.
+Cold calling is one of the most dreaded marketing tactics around.
+It means calling businesses that don’t know you but could use your services and pitching how you could help them.
 It always involves lots of persistence and lots of rudeness and rejection!